WHAT IS “INVESTMENT INTENT” IN A 1031 EXCHANGE? AND WHEN IS INVESTMENT INTENT MEASURED?

 Internal Revenue Code Section 1031(a) provides that “no gain or loss shall be recognized on the exchange of real property held for productive use in a trade or business or for investment if such real property is exchanged solely for real property of like kind which is to be held either for productive use in a trade or business or for investment.”
 In short, to qualify for a tax deferred 1031 exchange, the property must be held for investment.

-Considering the effects of recent natural disasters, like Hurricane Ian and Nicole, and severe winter storms in California, the issue of investment intent has become a common concern amongst taxpayers who recently transacted a 1031 exchange and purchased replacement property that was affected by the disaster.
+Considering the effects of recent natural disasters, hurricanes and severe winter storms, the issue of investment intent has become a common concern amongst taxpayers who recently transacted a 1031 exchange and purchased replacement property that was affected by the disaster.
 What if I acquired my rental property 6 months ago, and the disaster destroyed or affected it such that I can no longer rent?
 What if I need to rebuild and reconstruct, and will not be able to rent again for a prolonged period?
 Will this create issues regarding the requisite 1031 “investment intent”?
 The common denominator for analyzing these situations is, at what point in the exchange/transaction and subsequent ownership period is investment intent measured?

 In a nutshell – investment intent is measured at the time of acquisition of the replacement property.
 Therefore, where the requisite intent is satisfied for purposes of IRC Section 1031, it is unlikely that a delay or gap in rental activity resulting from a third-party action or act of nature outside of the taxpayer’s control will, by itself, invalidate the exchange.